Classical and quantum chaos in bean- and peanut-shaped billiards: Classical analysis

+To statistically probe the local stability of the boundary, we now consider an ensemble of independent particles (or, equivalently, a bundle of independent trajectories) launched simultaneously.
+The equal-time evolution of these trajectories represents numerous independent realisations of the same one-particle Hamiltonian.
+Therefore, they more accurately reflect an ensemble of ICs, rather than a true many-body system.
+Here, we are considering two sets of such ICs: \begin{enumerate}[label={(\roman*)}] \item Different positions with identical momentum, \item Same position with different momentum (same magnitude but different directions). \end{enumerate} Since the particles do not interact, each trajectory evolves independently under the same Hamiltonian.
+The advantage of this approach is that it generates local caustics after every reflection, in contrast to the earlier case, where several reflections were required for their formation.
+To prevent overcrowding, we have limited the analysis to a maximum of five reflections per billiard.

-Fig. (\ref{fig5}) shows different intensity patterns in the billiards for the above-mentioned two sets of ICs.
-For circular and oval billiards (Fig. (\ref{fig5} (a-i))) \& \ref{fig5} (b-i))), because of their smooth concave boundary, the parallel ICs produce cusp-caustics.
-While ICs for fixed position and varying momenta produce almost indistinguishable patterns (folds and cusps) in both these billiards as shown in Fig. (\ref{fig5} (a-ii)) \& \ref{fig5} (b-ii)).
-These well organised and reparative patterns correspond to stable structures or constant boundary reflecting integrability of the system\cite{MVBerry_1979}.
-When these boundaries include convex portions, the previously produced repetitive patterns dissolve into more complex non-repetitive patterns.
-Fig. (\ref{fig5}(c) \& \ref{fig5}(d)) show various such patterns for bean-shaped and peanut-shaped billiards, respectively.
+\cref{fig5} shows different caustics patterns in the billiards for the above-mentioned two sets of ICs.
+For circular and elliptical billiards (\cref{fig5}(a-i \& b-i)), because of their smooth concave boundary, the first set of ICs produce cusp-caustics.
+While the second set of ICs produce almost indistinguishable patterns (folds and cusps) in both these billiards as shown in \cref{fig5}(a-ii \& b-ii).
+These well organised and repetitive patterns correspond to stable structures or constant curvature of the boundary reflecting integrability of the system\cite{MVBerry_1979}.
+When these boundaries include convex segments, the previously seen repetitive patterns for both sets of ICs dissolve into more complex and non-repetitive patterns. \cref{fig5}(c \& d) show various such patterns for bean- and peanut-shaped billiards, respectively.
 In both these billiards, concave boundary produces converging trajectories leading to cusp like caustics, while the particles bouncing from both concave and convex boundaries produce smoothly varying, broadened and less intense patterns.
+The presence of non-repetitive caustics in mixed-curvature billiard systems offers compelling evidence for the breakdown of integrability, indicating the emergence of chaotic dynamics.